 Elvas says, "It was surrounded with a stockade and was a quarter of a league from the great river..."
 Inca continued, "...our forces attacked the other village and gained it with equal facility..."

 Elvas adds, "For building ships, there was there the best wood they had seen in all the land of Florida..." which is why the paper mill is located there today.
 Inca says of his informant, upon meeting an old woman there, was asked where his people planned to winter given that, "every fourteen years that Great River overflowed its bed and covered the whole country, and the natives took refuge in the top floors of the houses; and she said that year was the fourteenth..."

-Elvas says, "As soon as they were come to Aminoya, the governor (Moscoso) ordered the chains which each one had brought for his Indians (as harnesses) and all the other iron in the camp to be collected.
+Elvas continues, "As soon as they were come to Aminoya, the governor (Moscoso) ordered the chains which each one had brought for his Indians (as harnesses) and all the other iron in the camp to be collected.
 He ordered a forge set up, nails made, and timber cut for building brigantines... and with one who knew how to build ships... four or five carpenters, who hewed the planks for him, built the brigantines...
 The Indians of a province located two days' journey up the river, by name Tagoanate (Little Rock, called Guahate by a tribe the year before in Northern Arkansas), as well as those of Nilco and Guachoya and others roundabout (living in the Toltec Mounds area on the river's north bank), seeing that the brigantines were being built... frequently came and brought an abundance of fish..." probably to hasten the army's departure.